Teascade/glerminal/README.md

 extern crate glerminal;
 ```

-And an example of creating a window is simple:
+And then using this crate is quite simple:
 ```rust
 extern crate glerminal;